Lake Tahoe mountain biking, June 1998

 On June 20th, 1998—the last day of spring—I left the Tamarack Lodge in search of some Tahoe area back roads.
 I had never been to Tahoe before, and it had been some time since I’d done any serious off-road riding, so I was looking for something that would be fun without being too challenging (insert sardonic “Hah!”).
 I started out on Highway 28 headed north, looking for a dirt road that would take me up near Watson Lake and eventually out to Highway 267.

 Unfortunately, I didn’t have a great map, and the dirt roads are not well-marked, so I wound up staying on 28 longer than I expected.
-I did get some great views and decent pictures of Lake Tahoe; click on the thumbnails to the right to see the full-size pictures.
-The second one is taken from the side of the road overlooking Carnelian Bay; it was sort of a hazy morning, but you can see that there’s still snow on the mountains from the ridiculous weather we had this winter and spring–the weekend I was up there was really the first warm one Tahoe had seen.
+I did get some great views of Lake Tahoe from the side of the road overlooking Carnelian Bay; it was sort of a hazy morning, but you can see that there’s still snow on the mountains from the ridiculous weather we had this winter and spring—the weekend I was up there was really the first warm one Tahoe had seen.

 Tahoe itself is a deep, clear blue, but where it’s shallower, such as Agate Bay it often picks up the greens of the surrounding mountains.